RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/components-overview.md

 ----

-# About the environment in this Workshop
+**About the environment in this Workshop**

 Because a critical capability of a digitally enabled product is to be available as a service, we are going to leverage  OpenShift Container Platform as a self-service console where you can choose the different tools needed depending on your skills, LOB and solution.
+Let's see how PAM behaves within OpenShift.